Kia ora! はじめまして！

 Along with other Japanese traditional arts such as noh and kabuki, rakugo has been fighting a long battle for survival in our ultra modernized hi-tech society.

 However, in recent years, there has been a big revival of the art, thanks to TV dramas and anime/ manga such as “Life’s Like a Comedy” (Japanese title: “ちりとてちん”) and “Descending Stories” (Japanese title: “昭和元禄落語心中”).

-Through this website, I would like to share my passion for the art and eventually post performance schedules once I start performing in Auckland and beyond.
-I have named the website “English Rakugo NZ” as it is my dream to somehow localise this beautiful tradition in my second home New Zealand.
+I have named this website “English Rakugo NZ” as it is my dream to somehow localise this beautiful tradition in my second home New Zealand.